MsNose/travelitaly/content/blog/1_genova.md

 - chaos
 - Provincia Genova
 description: This is meta description
-image:
+image: images/2023-08-15-genova/genova.jpg
 type: featured

 ---

+An italian trade city in the North of Italy, the competition to Venice!
 I actually thought of inviting my family to a beach holiday in Genova.
-An italian trade city in the North of Italy, the competition to Venice!

 What else can be more attractive than Genova?!Well, now that i have been there,  I want rephrase this: What can be attractive in Genova?
 Before you visit this city, you have to do a research to answer this question and try to go only to these nice places if you pursue to avoid unexpected disappointments.

 ## Day 1